Sbalbp/Pidgin_Translator_Plugin/README.md

 ###Compilation Requirements

 * **libpurple.** The library containing all the development sources and headers needed for Pidgin Plugins, as well as some example plugins to help new developers get started.
-You can get a pidgin .tar file with libpurple [here](http://sourceforge.net/projects/pidgin/ "here") (don't forget to './configure' and 'make' it, as explained in this [tutorial](https://developer.pidgin.im/wiki/CHowTo/BasicPluginHowto "tutorial").
+You can get a pidgin .tar file with libpurple [here](http://sourceforge.net/projects/pidgin/ "here") (don't forget to './configure' and 'make' it, as explained in this [tutorial](https://developer.pidgin.im/wiki/CHowTo/BasicPluginHowto "tutorial") ).
 * **glib2.0.** Install package libglib2.0
 * **Python 2.7.**
 * **(Optional)[Apertium-apy](http://wiki.apertium.org/wiki/Apy "Apertium-apy").** Needed if you intend to run your own apy in your machine.